salilab/imp/doc/manual/autobuild.md

 Note that Coverity currently reports a rather high defect density for %IMP.
-Many of these are false positives - for example, Coverity complains about all of the \ref geometricprimitives not being initialized, but this is intentional.
+Many of these are false positives - for example, Coverity complains about all of the [geometric primitives](@ref geometricprimitives) not being initialized, but this is intentional.